Turkana Basin Institute Field Schools

 For Spring 2015, the popular Origins Field School will move to TBI’s new Ileret campus on the east side of Lake Turkana.
 You’ll be able to study and learn in the very place the Leakey family and their colleagues have made, and continue to make, unprecedented discoveries in the field of human prehistory.

 No other set of courses will give you an experience like this.
 So when the Spring semester begins in January, and your fellow students are braving snow and freezing rain, you could be studying and learning outdoors in warm, sunny Kenya.

 For more information, including how to apply, please visit KenyaStudyAbroad.org or call the office of the Turkana Basin Institute at (631) 632-5800.

-Richard Leakey discusses the TBI Field Schools experience.
+Watch Richard Leakey discussing the Field School experience.